 - Bruises and laceration cuts.

-To help prove what injuries you’ve suffered (and how serious they were), you will need a medical assessment during your claim.
+To help prove what injuries at the leisure centre you’ve suffered (and how serious they were), you will need a medical assessment during your claim.
 This will be with an independent medical expert and your appointment can usually be made locally.

 During your meeting, the specialist will examine your injuries and discuss them with you.
 They may also refer to any medical records.
 After they’ve completed their investigation, a report will be produced that lists your injuries and offers a prognosis.